-- In episode 5, what did Oswald do when he temporarily had the keys to Bruce's CEO account?
+- What did Oswald do when he temporarily had the keys to Bruce's CEO account?
 He haphazardly plastered his name over the Wayne Enterprises logo.
 In Comic Sans.
 Bruce makes an actual facepalm when he figures this out.Alfred: It seems Mr. Cobblepot's sense of humor hasn't changed much.

 Bruce: (facepalming) Let's just...figure out what Oswald's been doing.

 Bruce and Alfred: (long awkward pause, as they try to parse what they just discovered)